-Today's students are generally aware that physical activity is essential to good physical and mental health.
-Participation in different types of sports can contribute to your general well being, in addition to being fun and providing opportunity to meet new friends.
+Today's students are generally aware that physical activity is essential to good physical and mental health, in addition to being fun and providing opportunity to meet new friends.
 The campus offers a continuous variety of recreational activity.
-Your stay here is an excellent time to explore new activities to find those that best fit your interests and physical abilities.
+Your stay here is an excellent time to explore new activities to find those that best fit your interests and abilities.
+For current information on recreational sports activities on campus, consult the Intramural Calendar and Handbook available in 201 IM West.